Thesis - Campus Access Only

 Nest abundance within a given area is an important component of avian population productivity.
 A complete census of every nest is often unfeasible (Bibby et al. 2000) and expensive to achieve.
 Recognizing that perfect detection of all nests in a given area is rare, the rate of nest detection must be known to estimate abundance in many cases.
 A widely used method to estimate the rate of detection is distance sampling methods that uses the detection distances from intensive and restrictive surveying (Anderson et al. 2005; Marques 2007).
 A recent analytical approach, time-to-event nest abundance estimator (TENAE), was developed to estimate the abundance of nests using data routinely collected to assess nest success (Péron et al. 2014).
 Blue-Winged Teal (Anas discors) were used as the model species for the initial development of the TENAE.
 The ability of the TENAE to accurately estimate nest abundance for other avian species with differing life history strategies is unknown.
 I evaluated the applicability of the TENAE to Brewer’s sparrow (Spizella breweri) by comparing the estimates of the rate of nest detection and nest abundance based on TENAE to distance sampling methods using data collected on Brewer’s sparrow nests.
 The TENAE methods produced higher nest detection estimates than the distance sampling methods.
 Nest abundance estimates from both methods were similar but more precise with the TENAE method.

 Honors College Research Project

 Reintsma, Kaitlyn M., "A Novel Approach to Estimate Nest Abundance of Brewer's Sparrow (Spizella breweri)" (2016).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 83.

 © Copyright 2016 Kaitlyn M. Reintsma